munirmahmud/front-end-development-path/README.md

     Manage State with React useState Hook
     Display Movie Information
     Style the Movie Cards

+## Day 16
+    ---
+    What is ES6, ES7+
+    Arrow Functions.
+    Exports and Imports.
+    Classes, Properties and Methods.
+    The Spread & Rest Operator.
+    Destructuring Objects and Arrays.
+    Reference and Primitive Types Refresher And more...

+## Day 16
+    --- Advanced JavaScript (Part 1)
+    What is ES6, ES7+
+    Arrow Functions.
+    Exports and Imports.
+    Classes, Properties and Methods.
+    The Spread & Rest Operator.
+    Destructuring Objects and Arrays.
+    Reference and Primitive Types Refresher And more...

+## Day 16
+    --- --- Advanced JavaScript (Part 2)
+    241 Asynchronous JavaScript, AJAX and APIs
+    244 Welcome to Callback Hell
+    245 Promises and the Fetch API
+    246 Consuming Promises
+    247 Chaining Promises
+    248 Handling Rejected Promises

 ## Day 9
     1. Refreshing Vanila JavaScript.